sccn/sccn.github.io/others/Running_EEGLAB_on_Octave.md

     SIFT and LIMO) have not been tested on Octave and will likely not be functional.
 They could probably be made functional by their developers or by motivated users.
+-   We were able to run ICLabel under Octave 8.4 (after modifying some of the ICLabel code - the changes are not saved in ICLabel).
+However, the code is so slow it is impractical (it takes 15+ hours to execute on Octave compared to 10 seconds on MATLAB).
+This is because Octave reserves a new memory location when you take an array slice.
+If you need to run ICLabel, use the compiled version of EEGLAB.

 Nevertheless, even some of the most complex EEGLAB plots can be rendered on Octave - for example, below, dipole plots in MATLAB (left) and Octave (right) match perfectly.